aaqibzee/MagniCMS/README.md

     <br/>e.
 Node Js
     <br/>f.
 Angular CLI

-2) Open project in Visual Studio
+2) Open the project in Visual Studio
 3) Build the solution and let the NuGet restore the packages.
 4) Run npm instal command in  "MagniCollegeManagementSystem\Client"
-4) For .Net side developemnt, explore the proejct "MagniCollegeManagementSystem" except the folder 'Client'
+4) For .Net side development, explore the project "MagniCollegeManagementSystem" except the folder 'Client'
-5) For Angular side developemnt, explore the folder 'Client' in "MagniCollegeManagementSystem" web project.
+5) For Angular side development, explore the folder 'Client' in "MagniCollegeManagementSystem" web project.
 This folder has all code related to Angular applciation

 # Projects